Skip to main content

 Damp Proofing Tip for Lewisham Homeowners

-Lewisham's river corridors create a Lewisham-specific damp pattern that needs different treatment than standard rising damp.
-Properties within 100-200 metres of the Quaggy, Ravensbourne, or Pool River have higher persistent groundwater levels than properties on higher ground.
-This affects damp treatment in two ways.
-First, standard chemical DPC injection may not be enough on its own.
-The persistent moisture pressure from below ground keeps trying to push moisture up through the wall, even after a new chemical DPC is in place.
-In these cases, we supplement the chemical DPC with improved external drainage — typically a French drain installed along the base of the external wall to redirect surface water away from the foundations and lower the water table locally.
-Cost is typically £1,500-£3,500 for the external drainage work.
-Second, the assessment needs to be wider than just the affected internal walls.
-We inspect external ground conditions, gutter and downpipe condition, and any retaining walls or boundary features that might be channelling water towards the property.
-Sometimes the fix is entirely outside the house — clearing a blocked downpipe, repointing a section of cracked render, or rebuilding a failing retaining wall.
-We don't inject DPC if the actual problem is something else.
-For properties in Flood Zone 2 or 3 (mostly within 200-300 metres of the river corridors), the Environment Agency's flood risk maps confirm the zone designation.
-Flood-affected properties may benefit from flood resilience measures during the damp work — raised electrical sockets, flood barriers at door and air-brick openings, water-resistant floor materials.
-We advise on these as part of the survey.
+Persistent moisture pressure from below ground can keep pushing damp up through a wall even after a new chemical DPC is in place.
+In these cases, we supplement the DPC with improved external drainage, typically a French drain along the base of the external wall to redirect surface water and lower the water table locally.
+We inspect external ground conditions, gutters, downpipes, and any retaining walls channelling water towards the property.
+Sometimes the fix is entirely outside the house.
+For properties in Flood Zone 2 or 3 (mostly within 200-300 metres of the river corridors), we also advise on flood resilience measures, raised electrical sockets, flood barriers at door and air-brick openings, so both problems are addressed in one programme.

 Damp Proofing in Lewisham: What's Included